choiman1559/NotiSender-Desktop/README.md

 ## How to use
 1. Download prebuilt artifacts at [release](https://github.com/choiman1559/NotiSender-Desktop/releases/latest) page.
+(Supports Windows and Linux so far, MacOS support is planned)
 2. Install artifacts according to your OS environment.
 3. After running NotiSender-Desktop, log in from the "Settings" menu.
 4. After logging in, restart NotiSender-Desktop.